Salzburg: Electorate of Salzburg

 In 1803, the archbishopric was secularised by Emperor Napoleon; he transferred the territory to Ferdinando III of Tuscany, former Grand Duke of Tuscany, as the Electorate of Salzburg.

-Austrian annexation of Salzburg
+Austrian and Bavarian rule

 In 1805, Salzburg was annexed to the Austrian Empire, along with the Berchtesgaden Provostry.

-Salzburg under Bavarian rule

 In 1809, the territory of Salzburg was transferred to the Kingdom of Bavaria after Austria's defeat at Wagram.

-Division of Salzburg and annexation by Austria and Bavaria

 After the Congress of Vienna with the Treaty of Munich (1816), Salzburg was definitively returned to Austria, but without Rupertigau and Berchtesgaden, which remained with Bavaria.
-Salzburg was integrated into the Province of Salzach and Salzburgerland was ruled from Linz.
+Salzburg was integrated into the Province of Salzach, and Salzburgerland was ruled from Linz.

 In 1850, Salzburg's status was restored as the capital of the Duchy of Salzburg, a crownland of the Austrian Empire.
 The city became part of Austria-Hungary in 1866 as the capital of a crownland of the Austrian Empire.
 The nostalgia of the Romantic Era led to increased tourism.
 In 1892, a funicular was installed to facilitate tourism to Hohensalzburg Fortress.